-- 1. Open at least two nd2 files you would like to observe. - 2.
-Use the Add All Views a button to add them to the synchronizer table.
-In case there are more images opened which you do not want to add, use the Add Current View a button on each of the images.
-You can also select the Add New Views Automatically button to have all newly opened ND2 files synchronized. - 3.
-The names of all added images appear in the Synchronizer window.
+- Open at least two nd2 files you would like to observe. - Use the Add All Views abutton to add them to the synchronizer table.
+In case there are more images opened which you do not want to add, use the Add Current View abutton on each of the images.
+You can also select the Add New Views Automatically button to have all newly opened ND2 files synchronized. - The names of all added images appear in the Synchronizer window.

-All documents added to the Synchronizer are automatically being synchronized as follows:
+All documents added to the Synchronizer are automatically being synchronized.

-1. Set one of the selected images active.
+Set one of the selected images active.

-- 2. Any action regarding the view (Z position, displayed frame, zoom ((requires: Local Option)), etc.) is performed on the synchronized images as well as on the active one. - 3.
-Besides synchronization of dimensions, you can also synchronize LUTs settings of the images by checking the LUT check box.
+- Any action regarding the view (Z position, displayed frame, etc.) is performed on the synchronized images as well as on the active one. - Besides synchronization of dimensions, you can also synchronize LUTs settings of the images by checking the LUT check box.
 LUTs synchronization works only between LUT-compatible images (images must have the same number of channels etc.).
 If the images are not LUT compatible, only the Keep AutoScale and AutoScale actions are synchronized.